Swedish Match: AB Svenska Tobaksmonopolet

 In 1915, the Swedish government founded AB Svenska Tobaksmonopolet and nationalized all Swedish tobacco production plants.
 The monopoly was introduced in order to give the government funds to finance the country's military defense and a new national pension system.

 During the 1960s, the monopoly on production, import and sale of tobacco was abolished in Sweden.
 Svenska Tobaksmonopolet was converted to a new state-owned company named Svenska Tobaks AB.
 In 1971, the ownership of the tobacco group was transferred to Statsföretag, the Swedish Sovereign Wealth Fund, which in 1984 was renamed Procordia.

-As a result of the monopoly being abolished and in order to broaden the market, the Dutch cigar company Elisabeth Bas/La Paz (EBAS), the American tobacco manufacturer Pinkerton Tobacco Company (maker of Red Man, a chewing tobacco brand introduced in the US in 1904) and the Dutch cigar producer Willem II were acquired between 1968 and 1989.
+As a result of the monopoly being abolished and in order to broaden the market, the Dutch cigar company Elisabeth Bas/La Paz (EBAS), the American tobacco manufacturer Pinkerton Tobacco Company (maker of Red Man, a chewing tobacco brand introduced in the U.S. in 1904) and the Dutch cigar producer Willem II were acquired between 1968 and 1989.
 In 1989, Procodia was listed on the Stockholm Stock Exchange.
 Volvo acquired part of Procordia in 1990 and became the principal owner together with the Swedish government.
 To complement the tobacco business, Procordia, in 1992, acquired the match and lighter company Swedish Match from Nederlight.